Do I have influenza or a cold

 5. Gargle.
 This will help to moisten and temporally relieve the pain of a sore throat.

 6. Steamy Showers.
-These held to moisturize your nasal passage and relax you.
+These help to moisturize your nasal passage and relax you.
 If you feel light-headed or faint due to the flu, you could run a hot shower and sit on a chair as you give yourself a sponge bath.

 7. Hot or cold packs over your sinus may help relieve some of the sinus pressure and pain.